 The Gage County Sheriff's Department has 14 full-time and 4 part-time officers and 12 full-time and 4 part-time support personnel.
-Equipment in the department includes a SWAT unit, mobile speed trail, and UTV.
-Regular patrol is provided by the sheriff's department, as well as these services/units: Clandestine Lab Team, investigations, road division, special operations group, special services division, and K-9 unit.
+Equipment in the department includes SWAT unit, mobile speed trail, and UTV.
+Regular patrol is provided by the sheriff's department.